Report on Government Services 2018

 Effectiveness — Access indicators

-Assistance for younger people with disability in, or at risk of entering, residential aged care
+Younger people with disability in residential aged care

 Effectiveness — Quality indicators

-Proportion of people with disability who are satisfied with the quality of assistance received, 2015
+Proportion of people with disability/primary carers who are satisfied with the quality of assistance received, 2015 (per cent)

 Efficiency — Cost per output unit indicators